vklimontovich/next-collect/README.md

 ## Usage

-See a demo [Next.JS Demo app](https://github.com/jitsucom/next-collect/tree/main/apps/nextjs-demo-app) for a full-stack example.
+See a demo [Next.JS Demo app](https://github.com/jitsucom/next-collect/tree/main/apps/nextjs-demo-app) for an example.

 #### Step 1.
 Create `next-collect.config.[js|ts]` in the root of your Next.JS